 North Tornado Alley vs. South Tornado Alley

-As the Jet Stream makes larges dips from the north to the south or “troughs”, this amplifies the flow, or rate of speed, of the air moving back to the north-northeast.
-Storms will generally form under the southeast to northeast side of the trough, under the amplified flow.
+As the Jet Stream makes larges dips from the north to the south (called “troughs”), this amplifies the flow, or rate of speed, of the air moving back to the north-northeast.
+Storms will generally form under the southeast to the northeast side of the trough, under the amplified flow.

 Again, this is more of a rule than a law.
-Not every storm in the early spring is going to go flying by at great speeds, but faster moving storms are more apt to happen in the early part of the season in the Southern Plains than in the later part of the season in the Northern Plains.
+Not every storm in the early spring is going to go flying by at great speeds, but faster-moving storms are more apt to happen in the early part of the season in the Southern Plains than in the latter part of the season in the Northern Plains.

 The reason for storms being generally slower in the Northern Plains is, yes, the Jet Stream.
 As it retreats further north it becomes more linear during the latter months of the peak tornado season.
 This means that it doesn’t have such a deep trough.
 Therefore, the upper-level winds are generally slower due to a less amplified feature in the jet stream.
 There are pros and cons to both.